 Formally this will involve notification to the Social Security Administration so that records associated with the individual’s social security identification card may reflect the new surname and prevent a negative effect on social security payments, earnings, etc.

 In addition, some states require that an individual who changes his or her name file with the County Recorder in any jurisdiction where he or she may own real property.

 Some states also require that individuals who have a criminal history file their name change within a certain period of time after that name change.

 It is also beneficial to obtain a new driver’s license and passport with the newly adopted surname at your convenience.

 A person who has changed their surname will also want to contact other interested parties including employers, schools, insurance agencies, physicians, tax authorities; and utilities.

 I WANT TO CHANGE MY NAME BACK, WHAT DO I DO?

 If an individual would like to change his or her name back to their original surname or change it to any other name there are procedures that need to be followed.

-As with any other matter involving marriage, family law, or domestic relations; these laws are primarily State specific and one should research their specific States laws and requirements before proceeding with any legal matter.
+As with any other matter involving marriage, family law, or domestic relations; these laws are primarily State-specific and one should research their specific State laws and requirements before proceeding with any legal matter.